Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 - Question: How will you find those bad apples?

 In the previous class, we learned how to assess and control the quality of samples as well as screen for contaminants.
-But the problem with such tools or any other tools is, they work on per-sample basis and produce only single report/logs per sample.
+But the problem with such tools or any other tool is, they work on per-sample basis and produce only single report/logs per sample.
 Therefore, it becomes cumbersome to dig through each sample's reports and make appropriate quality control calls.

 Thankfully, there is a tool called multiqc which parses the results directory containing output from various tools, reads the log report created by those tools (ex: FastQC, kraken, Quast), aggregates them and creates a single report summarizing all of these results so that you have everything in one place.
-This helps greatly in identifying the outliers and removing or reanalysizing it individually.
+This helps greatly in identifying the outliers and removing or reanalysing it individually.
 Today, we will look at the results of a multiqc aggregate report to see if we can pick out the bad samples, and understand the basis for their problems.

 ### Assess Sequencing Quality of IMPALA Samples

 The data we will look at comes from an actual project that we worked on that had some significant quality control issues.
 In addition to standard issues that arise with projects processing hundreds or thousands of samples, there was evidence of more widespread issues based examination of quast and kraken reports.
 We have selected four representative samples, one good and three bad, and aggregated fastQC, kraken and quast results in multiqc.

 We will first learn how to explore the output of multiqc, and then try and deduce what the problem is with each of our bad samples.

 In the interest of time we have run kraken, fastqc, spades/quast and multiqc.
 Don't worry - you will get experience running these tools in the next assignment :).

 Before looking at the output, let's go through the steps we performed to generate the multiqc report.

 ### Running QC tools and aggregating output with multiqc

 > ***i.
 Run FastQC on the four IMPALA samples.***

-- Move into impala_qc directory placed under class5 and r
+- Move into impala_qc directory placed under class5

 ```